rocketlaunchr/dataframe-go/README.md

 Dataframes are used for statistics, machine-learning, and data manipulation/exploration.
 You can think of a Dataframe as an excel spreadsheet.
 This package is designed to be light-weight and intuitive.

 ⚠️ The package is production ready but the API is not stable yet.
-Once stability is reached, version `1.0.0` will be tagged.
+Once Go 1.18 (Generics) is introduced, the  **ENTIRE** package will be rewritten.
+For example, there will only be 1 generic Series type.
+After that, version `1.0.0` will be tagged.

 It is recommended your package manager locks to a commit id instead of the master branch directly. ⚠️

-⭐ **the project to show your appreciation.**

 # Features